Foundation For Allen Schools Funded Classroom Grants at

-This grant under Early Childhood Curriculum awarded to Georgie Alexander and will benefit 20 students this coming year.
+This grant under Early Childhood Curriculum awarded to Georgie Alexander and will benefit 20 students at Story.

 Story Summer Book Club

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Christie Barrick and will benefit 35 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Christie Barrick and will benefit 35 students at Story.

 Sports Section Refresh

-This grant under Library/Makerspace Curriculum was awarded to Kimberly Richardson and will benefit 500 students this coming year.
+This grant under Library/Makerspace Curriculum was awarded to Kimberly Richardson and will benefit 500 students at Story.